Milos Raonic: 2024: Return to Australian Open, Olympics, early end of season

 In the beginning of the grass court season, again using protected ranking, he reached his second quarterfinal of the season at the 2024 Libéma Open in 's-Hertogenbosch (after Rotterdam) defeating eight seed Jordan Thompson and Roberto Bautista Agut.
 Next he entered the 2024 Queen's Club Championships and defeated local favorite Cameron Norrie in three tight sets, hitting 47 aces, a new record for a best-of-three match (surpassing Karlovic in 2015 with 45).
 As a result he moved into the top 155 in the ATP singles rankings on 1 July 2024.

 Raonic represented Canada at the 2024 Paris Olympics where he was defeated by Dominik Koepfer of Germany in the first round.
 Raonic was then scheduled to play in Montreal at the Canadian Open but withdrew due to a shoulder injury which ended his season.

+2026: Retirement

+Raonic announced his retirement on Instagram on 12 January 2026, ending an 18-year long career.
+He had not played a match since July 2024.

 National representation

 Early in his career, Raonic was questioned about whether he would follow the example of Rusedski, the last prominent Canadian tennis player, who decided to represent Great Britain instead.
 Raonic declared that he would play for Canada.

 Raonic embraced his role as Canada's top singles player, intent on growing the game in Canada.
 He stated in 2010: "I want to make a difference in Canada with [my career].
 I feel if I were to achieve my goals it could make a great difference to the growth of tennis in Canada and help to produce more top players in the future."
 Before a Davis Cup tie with Japan in 2015, he said: "I'm here because I want to be here.
 I don't have anybody telling me I need to be here.
 I want to succeed at this event, and I want to succeed representing Canada."